 Please read our Booking Terms and Conditions carefully as they set out Travel Department's respective rights and obligations.

 We are Travel Department, hereinafter referred to in these booking conditions as the ‘Organiser’, who arranges your transport, accommodation etc., and who offers it as a holiday.
 “Consumer” means you, the party leader who takes or agrees to take the holiday or any person on whose behalf you agree to purchase the holiday and who is listed on the confirmation invoice, or any other person to whom you transfer a holiday which you have bought.
-The contractual terms of Our Agreement apply between you and us because you have chosen a Package Holiday with us which is a ‘package’ within the meaning of The Package Holidays and Travel Act, 1995, and will enjoy the benefits conferred by it.
+The contractual terms of Our Agreement apply between you and us because you have chosen a Package Holiday with us which is a ‘package’ within the meaning of The Package Holidays and Travel Act, 1995, and Linked Travel Arrangements Regulations 2018 and will enjoy the benefits conferred by it.

 NB: We shall send our confirmation invoice and any applicable amendment or cancellation invoice to you by email (or by post, by prior agreement).
 Additionally, if you contact us by email (for example with a query relating to your booking) regardless of how the booking was made, you authorise us to reply using the email address you have used to contact us.
 You must accordingly check your e-mails on a regular basis.
 We may also contact you by post if we cannot, for whatever reason, contact you by e-mail as set out above.
 References in these Booking Conditions to “send” include e-mail and post, as appropriate.
 If you have booked through a travel agent all correspondence with us must be carried out via your travel agent.